2013 Viognier, Estate Grown and Bottled, Santa Ynez Valley

 After early morning hand-harvesting, our Viognier begins fermentation in stainless steel tanks.
-Halfway through fermentation it was transferred into neutral French oak barrels that were over 10 years old.
+Halfway through fermentation we transfer the wine into neutral French oak barrels (8+ years old).
 The wine was then aged for six months, but not allowed to go through malolactic fermentation.
-This short barrel aging allows the wine to build texture and mouth-feel while retaining it brightness.
+This short barrel aging allows the wine to build texture and mouth-feel while retaining its brightness.